There are no special events to advise on at this time.

 - Completed or are completing appropriate elements of Certificate IV in Outdoor Recreation and / or

 - Are in the process of Registering or Re-registering with NOLRS (National Outdoor Leader Recognition Scheme).
 This process can take many months.

-With Respect to Indoor Rock Climbing and The Buttress, all facilitators are specifically trained and assessed on our indoor climbing wall by qualified instructors.
+With respect to Indoor Rock Climbing, all facilitators are specifically trained and assessed on our indoor climbing wall by qualified instructors.